palewire/first-visual-story/tutorial/framework.md

 # Framework

-Now that we have our `git` repository created, we’re going to start installing the tools we need to start building a page.
+Now that we have our git repository, we’re going to install the tools we need to start building a page.

 ```{contents} Sections
   :depth: 1